Designer Rose Tarlow once said: 'An object added for effect instead of affection will always look like an affectation.'

 Pioneered in the Sixties with a resurgence in the Nineties, inflatable furniture is cheap, easy to assemble and looks quirky.
 The trouble is it also looks cheap, is easy to break and looks like a mutant balloon.
 There is nothing practical, life-enhancing, or aesthetically pleasing about inflatable furniture.

 Even if you do want your floor to look like Muppet fur, the sheer thought of cleaning a shag carpet should be enough to put anyone off.
-Definitely one that should remain in the Seventies.
+One that should definitely remain in the Seventies.

 You can almost see the benefits of this one.
-The bathroom is a room for relaxing and what is more cosy than carpet?
+The bathroom is a room for relaxing and what is cosier than carpet?